hiroppy/fusuma/README.md

 Fusuma records the slide operation performed by you when you start a timer.
 And, by recording audio, you can also do time travel.

-When you start the timer, the timeline will be started.
+When you start the timer, the timeline will be recorded.
 When you reset the timer, the timeline will be reset.

 ![](./media/timeline.png)